-'Install WordPress' took us to a straightforward WordPress installer.
+Install WordPress took us to a straightforward WordPress installer.
 All the default settings were sensibly assigned, and after choosing an admin password we could set the system up with a click.

-'Auto Installer' uses the same automated approach to install many other popular apps, including Joomla, PrestaShop, OpenCart, phpBB and Drupal.
-We still prefer Softaculous, the installer often provided by other hosts, but this one is perfectly adequate and will get your chosen apps installed at speed.
+Auto Installer uses the same automated approach to install more than 100 popular apps, including Joomla, PrestaShop, OpenCart, phpBB and Drupal.
+We prefer Softaculous, the installer often provided by other hosts, but this one is perfectly adequate and will get your chosen apps installed at speed.